 What is a residency?

-Optometric residencies are normally one-year, post-graduate, experiential training programs that advance patient care skills beyond entry-level practice.
-Residents provide supervised clinical eye and vision care services and experience a mix of learning methods including self-directed learning, seminar, workshop and conference participation, laboratory and clinical teaching opportunities, and scholarship activities.
-Occasionally, optometric residencies are combined with a Masters in a two-year program.
+Optometric residencies are one-year, post-graduate, experiential training programs that advance patient care skills beyond entry-level practice.
+Residents provide supervised clinical eye and vision care services and experience a mix of learning methods including self-directed learning, seminar, workshop and conference participation, laboratory and clinical teaching, and scholarship activities.
 For more general information about residencies, please see the Association of Schools and Colleges of Optometry (ASCO) residency information web page.

 Our Residency Mission Statement

 To provide graduate optometrists with a program of concentrated mentored clinical experience and education designed to produce practitioners with advanced knowledge, skill and judgment in a selected area(s) of optometric practice.
 This will enable them to deliver advanced clinical care, practice life-long learning, and educate members of the profession.

 The University of Waterloo's School of Optometry and Vision Science has offered clinical residency programs for more than 40 years.
 All our residencies are accredited by the Accreditation Council on Optometric Education (ACOE) and are an individually tailored program.